futurelearn/partners-api-samples/fl_initiated_enrolment/README.md

 ```

 4) Add the API consumer key and shared secret provided by your Partnership
-Manager or technical contact at FutureLearn to the `.env` file
+Manager or technical contact at FutureLearn to the `.env` file.
+Specify a value
+for `ADMIN_PASSWORD` if you wish to password-protect the admin pages.

 5) Install the gems for the application